-Fully vitrified tiles contain elements such as quartz, feldspar and silica that melt at very high temperatures, creating a strong tile with very low absorption and very high resistance to wear.
+Fully vitrified ceramic tiles contain elements such as quartz, feldspar and silica that melt at very high temperatures, creating a strong tile with very low absorption and very high resistance to wear.
 These industrial tiles are the gold standard for strong, durable flooring.

 Fully vitrified tiles, also called porcelain tiles, begin with natural minerals ground to an extremely fine powder and pressed into molds.
 Pigment can be added to give the tiles a specific color.
-Because the color is not dependent upon a glaze, Argelith tiles are full body tiles – that is, each tile is a single layer with uniform color and density throughout.
+Because the color is not dependent upon a glaze, vitrified ceramic tiles are full body tiles – that is, each tile is a single layer with uniform color and density throughout.